Skip to main content

 Info

-• Up to 100 occupancy limit zones can be added.
+• You can add up to 100 occupancy limit settings.

-• Devices and firmware versions that can be configured in the occupancy limit zone are as follows:
+• The devices and firmware versions that can be configured for the occupancy limit setting are as follows.

 • FaceStation F2 firmware version 1.1.0 or higher